amitaiassaf/AmitaiAssaf.github.io/_code/code1.md

 ======

 A common approach to study chromatin dynamics is to tag it with a fluorescent mark and follow its motion inside the nucleus with a confocal microscope.
-The end result is a long trajectory.
+The result is a long trajectory.
-A chromatin locus performs complicated stochastic trajectory.
+A chromatin locus performs a complicated stochastic trajectory.
 We have developed a method to analyze such trajectories.

-In a papers published in [**Cell Reports**](https://www.sciencedirect.com/science/article/pii/S2211124717300542?via%3Dihub) and [**Nature Structural and Molecular Biology**](https://www.nature.com/articles/nsmb.3347), we describe a statistical method to estimate four parameters characterizing chromatin dynamics from Single Particle Trajectories (SPTs).
+In papers published in [**Cell Reports**](https://www.sciencedirect.com/science/article/pii/S2211124717300542?via%3Dihub) and [**Nature Structural and Molecular Biology**](https://www.nature.com/articles/nsmb.3347), we describe a statistical method to estimate four parameters characterizing chromatin dynamics from Single Particle Trajectories (SPTs).
 We provide here our Matlab code to study the time-lapse imaging of single loci by fluorescence microscopy.
 The code can be applied to any trajectories of tagged DNA loci.